- About Hevo

-Historical Data: In the first run of the Pipeline, Hevo ingests historical data for all the objects on the basis of the historical sync duration selected at the time of creating the Pipeline and loads it to the Destination.
+Historical Data: The first run of the Pipeline ingests historical data for the selected objects on the basis of the historical sync duration specified at the time of creating the Pipeline and loads it to the Destination.
 Default duration: 3 Months

 Incremental Data: Once the historical load is complete, new and updated records for all objects except Owners and Email Campaigns are synchronized with your Destination as per the ingestion frequency.

 Hevo synchronizes the archived records for all the standard objects in Hubspot.
 For any archived record fetched from your Hubspot data, the

 is_archived flag is set to TRUE in the Destination.